 2 - Use a Comparison Website

-Not all Insurance brokers are on comparison websites and advice used to be to try out ones that aren't such as Direct line, but the truth is, the cheapest companies are always on comparison websites.
-There's a few good ones such as Compare the Market, which you can use, and I suggest trying them all, as they don't all have the same companies on board.
+Not all Insurance brokers are on comparison websites and advice used to be to try out ones that aren't such as Direct Line, but the truth is, the cheapest companies are always on comparison websites.
+There are a few good ones such as Compare the Market, which you can use, and I suggest trying them all, as they don't all have the same companies on board.

 3 - Get The Timing Right

 Three weeks (21 days exactly) before your renewal date is the key date to getting a cheaper quote.
-Comparison site Compare the Market advises motorists can save on average of £280 on quotes by doing it at this time, rather than waiting until it's due to renew - particularly younger drivers.
+Comparison sites advise motorists can save on average of £280 on quotes by doing it at this time, rather than waiting until it's due to renew - particularly younger drivers.

 4 - Pay Annually

-A lot of people don't know that by paying monthly, you're not simply spreading the costs, but rather, getting yourself in to a credit agreement, which in turn adds interest on to the cost.
-Paying monthly usually means adding around 20% extra to the total of your quote, so if your're in the position to pay it in full, you most certainly should.
+A lot of people don't know that by paying monthly, you're not simply spreading the costs, but rather, getting yourself into a credit agreement, which in turn adds interest to the cost.
+Paying monthly usually means adding around 20% extra to the total of your quote, so if you're in the position to pay it in full, you most certainly should.

 5 - Choose The Best Job Title